Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Introduction

 While the unsupervised ML models have been mainly used for qualitative categorization of the recorded pulses, supervised ML models are better suited for actual quantitative background suppression.
 One can expect the state-of-the-art supervised ML models to outperform the capabilities of traditional data processing techniques.
-We have successfully implemented this in the past for our recorded \textit{intrinsic background} without an optical fiber connected to the TES \cite{Meyer2024first}.
+We have successfully implemented this in the past for \textit{intrinsic background} \cite{Meyer2024first}.
 In this work, we expand on this study by also considering the \textit{extrinsic background} measured while an optical fiber links the lab environment to the TES inside the dilution refrigerator.
 This mainly introduces an additional background resulting from fiber coupled black-body radiation.
 The black-body photons have been identified as the limiting background for our experimental setup \cite{Gimeno2023tes, Gimeno2024tes, Gimeno2025simulation}, and have been previously addressed using a traditional cut-based analysis without relying on machine learning \cite{RubieraGimeno2024optimizing}.
-We want to point out that the black-body background rate is ultimately determined by the energy resolution of the TES since lower energy resolution enables more reliable distinction between the signal and the background photons.
-Thus, different analysis methods addressing the suppression of noise in the time traces differently can have significant effects on the background rates \cite{Gimeno2025simulation}.
-For example, we have found that performing fits to the measured TES pulses in frequency domain instead of time domain results in 2-fold improvement in the energy resolution \cite{Gimeno2024tes, RubieraGimeno2024optimizing}.
+We want to point out that the black-body background rate is ultimately determined by the energy resolution of the TES since higher energy resolution (smaller quantitative value) enables more reliable distinction between the signal and the background photons.
+Thus, different analysis methods addressing noise suppression differently can have significant effects on the background rates \cite{Gimeno2025simulation}.
+For example, we have previously found that performing fits to the measured TES pulses in frequency domain instead of time domain results in 2-fold improvement in the energy resolution \cite{Gimeno2024tes, RubieraGimeno2024optimizing}.